Scarabaeus1031/NEXAH/RESEARCH_VISION.md

 At the current stage:

-- the framework is **structurally consistent across domains**
+- structurally consistent across domains
-- it provides a **novel orientation-based perspective**
+- novel orientation-based perspective
-- it is **not yet validated against physical system behavior**
+- not yet validated against physical system behavior

 ---

 ## Working Interpretation

-NEXAH currently functions as:
+NEXAH currently operates as:

 > a structural exploration framework
 > for identifying recurring patterns in complex systems

-The central open question remains:
+The central question remains:

-> Are these patterns descriptive artifacts —
+> Do these patterns reflect real mechanisms —
-> or do they correspond to real mechanisms of stability?
+> or are they artifacts of representation?